 In order to truly be prepared for whatever might happen in this world you need to have tools on hand no matter where you are.
-You might have a way to provide illumination or start a fire in your bug-out bag (BOB), at home, or in your car, but that won’t help you if you can’t access it.
+You might have a way to provide illumination or start a fire in your bug-out bag (BOB), at home, or in your car, but that will not help you if you cannot access it.

 The contents of an EDC keychain will be as individual as the person carrying it.
 Everyone has different needs and no two EDC keychains are alike.
 Having said that, there is one item everyone should have on their keychain – a good LED flashlight.
 This is useful in so many situations that about the only thing it can’t do is help you find your keys (it’s attached to them!).
 You can find some very decent keychain-sized LED flashlights that are small, yet powerful.
 A good example is the Photon II Micro-Light.

 Other than the flashlight, what you include on your EDC keychain will depend on you or the person for whom you are building the keychain.
 Here are some considerations:

 No, men and women don’t necessarily need different items on their EDC keychains, but they do carry them in different places.
 Men tend to carry these types of things in their pants pocket, but women tend to carry them in their purse.
 Consideration needs to be given to the type of clothes worn on a regular basis, including work clothes, whether they are business suits or construction attire.
 What the keys and other items are attached to and how bulky the keychain is will affect how it can be carried, so keep this in mind when designing the EDC keychain.

 Your Unique Needs

 Take the time to really think through what you will need on your EDC keychain.
 If you are a mom who is around kids a lot, you might want that keychain hand sanitizer.
 If you are a college student, you might prefer to have a flashlight or kubotan for when you are walking around on campus alone at night.
 Take your needs and preferences into account when designing your EDC keychain.